Love Cycle

 Summary

-‘Love Cycle’ opens by describing the actions of the sun at dawn.
-At this time, the poem compares the interaction between the sun and Earth to the aftermath of dispassionate sex between a couple.
 It goes on to describe the harshness of the sun as dawn gives way to noon.
-Here, Love Cycle relates the earth’s endurance of the sun’s scorching rays to the forbearance of a woman dissatisfied by her partner.
+Here, Love Cycle relates the earth’s endurance of the sun’s scorching rays to the forbearance of a woman dissatisfied with her partner.

-Towards the end, however, it speculates why she (Earth) remains in a relationship with him (the sun), and therefore why this natural phenomenon reoccurs.
+Towards the end, however, it speculates why she (Earth) remains in a relationship with him (the sun) and, therefore, why this natural phenomenon reoccurs.
 Love Cycle concludes by implicitly mentioning moonlight, a gentle reflection of the sun’s rays.
 The subdued nature of the sun at night gives Earth free reign over her partner.
 Love Cycle points to this moment as the reason she stays.

 Detailed Analysis